 It was originally manifested on a Dnepr rocket in 2017.
 As the availability of Dnepr had become doubtful, it had been moved to an Indian PSLV-XL for launch in 2018.
-Eventually it was agin moved to an Electron Curie launch.
+Eventually it was agin moved to an Electron KS launch.

 |Type / Application:||Technology|

 |Contractors:||Irvine Public School Foundation|